vn-automata/bt-automata/README.md

 A: You can participate as a miner or a validator.
 Examples to get started are included in the "Running a Miner" and "Running a Validator" sections.

 Q: I am a CA researcher.
 How can I access the completed simulations?
 A: Stay tuned.
-Once we have completed out proof-of-concept phase, we will open up a database of completed simulations from top miners for reserachers to access and study.
+Once we have completed our proof-of-concept phase, we will open up a database of completed simulations from top miners for researchers to access and study.

 Q: Can I mine on this subnet with CPU?
 A: Yes!